My Vaginismus Doesn’t Stop Me From Feeling Pleasure

 Because there isn’t a ton of knowledge about this condition — yes, even from doctors — people who experience vaginismus have taken matters into their own hands for organising around the issue and bringing more awareness to it.
 Mery founded Dilato, a free, community-based resource for people who experience vaginismus.
 “We recently hosted our very first free workshop to celebrate our pleasure and bodies,” Mery says.
 “Events like this have helped many folk with vaginismus overcome the mental and sexual challenges of the condition, and our community is always open to the public for anyone to join and seek solidarity.”

-Fleischacker knew something was off when she had to be put under general anaesthesia for a routine pap smear, and she has since founded Tight Lipped, a grassroots movement for people with chronic vulvovaginal and pelvic pain, where she currently serves as executive director.
+Fleischacker knew something was off when she had to be put under general anaesthesia for a routine cervical screening, and she has since founded Tight Lipped, a grassroots movement for people with chronic vulvovaginal and pelvic pain, where she currently serves as executive director.
 Sydney is also a member.
-Their current campaign is focused on bridging the gaps in OB/GYN training and education In the U.S. when it comes to chronic vulvovaginal pain.
+Their current campaign is focused on bridging the gaps in OB/GYN training and education in the U.S. when it comes to chronic vulvovaginal pain.
 “Your typical OB/GYN is not receiving any training unless they seek it out themselves or unless they happen to go to a program with a specialist on faculty,” she says.
-It's unclear whether this is the case for Australian practitioners as well.

 The good news is that there are ways to treat vaginismus to help make the pain more bearable.
 “It takes a degree of commitment, time, and relaxation, and it is a bit of a process, but I certainly work with people who desire penetration, and we've worked with a regimen until we were able to have successful penetration,” Pickard says.